robmcmullen/omnivore/docs/tasks_and_applications.rst

 If you get a blank window, that probably means that no tasks have been added to the window.
 One way this happens is a bad application memento in the config directory.
-In my case, removing the file :file:`/home/rob/.config/Peppy2/tasks/wx/application_memento` can fix it.
+In once case, removing the file :file:`/home/rob/.config/Peppy2/tasks/wx/application_memento` can fix it.
+In another case, an incorrect task id was found (due to a typo in the task id itself) and the call to application.create_task(task_id) returned None.

 Configuration Directory